147th Attack Wing: BRAC 2005 reorganization

 During the 2005 Base Realignment and Closure Commission, it was recommended that the F-16 Block 25s be retired.
-Texas Governor, Rick Perry, reacted quickly and made sure the unit could remain alive and did so by securing MQ-1 Predator operations.
-This is an unmanned aircraft and although not exactly what the 111th FS had hoped for, it would keep the unit going well into the future.
-This view that Remotely Pilot Aircraft and the people who operate them are inferior is one held by most Air National Guard units who’ve accepted MQ-9 assignments in lieu of being completely shut down.
+Texas Governor, Rick Perry, reacted quickly and ensured that the unit could remain alive by securing MQ-1 Predator operations.
+The MQ-1, an unmanned aircraft, although not exactly what the 111th had hoped for, would keep the unit going well into the future.
+This view that Remotely Piloted Aircraft and those who operate them are inferior is one held by most Air National Guard units who have accepted MQ-9 assignments in lieu of being completely shut down.

-As was earlier planned in 2005, the 111th FS gave up its last two F-16s on 7 June 2008 and F-16 operations drew to a close.
+As was earlier planned in 2005, the 111th gave up its last two F-16s on 7 June 2008 and F-16 operations drew to a close.
 The MQ-1 replaced the F-16 and the parent wing was renamed the 147th Reconnaissance Wing that same month.